apache/incubator-gluten/docs/get-started/Velox.md

 Then add the Uniffle and Spark Celeborn Client packages to your Spark application's classpath(usually add them into `$SPARK_HOME/jars`).

 - Uniffle: rss-client-spark3-shaded-[uniffleVersion].jar
-- Gluten: gluten-velox-bundle-spark3.x_2.12-xx_xx_xx-SNAPSHOT.jar (When `-Puniffle` is specified the gluten bundle jar includes `gluten-uniffle-package`.)
+- Gluten: gluten-velox-bundle-spark3.x_2.12-xx_xx_xx-SNAPSHOT.jar (The bundled Gluten Jar.
+Make sure -Puniffle is specified when it is built.)

 Currently to use Gluten following configurations are required in `spark-defaults.conf`